Documentation of Acceptance Testing (Part- II):

 <Mention the point of contact for the Accepting Testing Phase with the Name, Corporate Email Address, Role and Contact Number.>

-Acceptance test plan is considered as the Master Test Plan for the Phase.
+An acceptance test plan is considered the Master Test Plan for the Phase.

 Reviewing Acceptance Test Plan